 You may feel nausea or discomfort when the PEG tube is capped (not open to draining) while you clean and dry the bag.
 If this is the case, attach a second bag.

 Sit up when you drink or eat to allow the foods or liquids to drain into the bag.
-Remain sitting up for 20 to 30 minutes after you eat.
+Remain sitting up for at least 30 minutes after you eat.
 If you don’t, you may feel nauseous.
 If you feel nauseous, check to make sure the tube is not tangled.
+If it is, untangle it.
 This should make you feel better.
+If not, flush your tube.
+See the section “Flushing your PEG tube” for directions.

-When you are drinking clear liquids without any problems, slowly increase your diet to full liquids.
-If you have not had any problems after 2 days, you can start eating soft or puréed foods.
+When you’re drinking clear liquids without any problems, you can increase your diet to full liquids, if your doctor approves.
+If you haven’t had any problems after 2 days of full liquids, you can start eating soft or puréed foods.
 Purée your foods in a blender or food processor.
+Only follow these steps if you have your doctor’s approval.

-If you eat food that is not puréed, you must eat it in tiny pieces and chew it very well.
+Your doctor may approve for you to eat food that isn’t puréed.
+You must eat it in tiny pieces and chew it very well.
 Eat very small portions.
-Do not eat more than 4 cups of food or drink more than 1 liter (33.8 ounces) of liquids in 24 hours.
+Don’t eat more than 4 cups of food or drink more than 1 liter (33.8 ounces) of liquids in 24 hours.
 Each time you eat or drink, you will lose some important nutrients.
 This is because they drain into the drainage bag with the food or liquid.

-Most of what you eat and drink will drain through the tube into the drainage bag.
-For example, if you eat red Jell-O®, the drainage in the bag will be red.
+Some of what you eat and drink will drain through the tube into the drainage bag.
+For example, if you eat red gelatin, the drainage in the bag will be red.
 Stomach juices will drain into the bag even if you have not eaten.
 The colors will range from green to dark yellow.

-Most people will need to have IV (given through a vein) liquids when they are at home so they do not become dehydrated.
-A Mediport® or peripherally inserted central catheter (PICC) will be used to deliver the liquids.
-Your doctor will insert one of these while you are in the hospital, if you do not already have one.
+Some people will need to have intravenous (IV, given through a vein) liquids when they are at home so they don’t become dehydrated.
+This may be done through different catheters and ports such as a Broviac or Hickman catheter, a Mediport® or peripherally inserted central catheter (PICC).
+Your doctor will insert one of these while you’re in the hospital, if you don’t already have one.
+If you need an IV line, your doctor or nurse will give you more information about it.

 To flush your tube, follow the instructions below.

-- 60 mL of water (normal saline or plain tap water)
+- 60 mL of normal saline or water (room-temperature or warm, plain tap water) in a cup

 - A plastic cap for the tube